-Christian Rodriguez developed two core features across separate projects, focusing on robust engineering solutions.
-For uprm-inso4115-2024-2025-s2/semester-project-DungeonCrawlers, he implemented wall collision detection by defining physics polygons for wall tiles within the TileSet resource, enhancing movement realism while isolating changes for maintainability.
-In uprm-inso4117-2024-2025-s2/semester-project-briscas, he delivered a formal Alloy model representing Briscas trick mechanics, including cards, suits, ranks, and winner logic, with a runnable command for scenario validation.
-His work demonstrated proficiency in GDScript, Alloy, and formal verification, providing precise, testable specifications and laying a foundation for future automated validation and tooling.
+Contributed to two semester projects by delivering targeted features in both game development and formal modeling.
+In uprm-inso4115-2024-2025-s2/semester-project-DungeonCrawlers, implemented wall collision detection for a tile-based world by defining physics polygons within the TileSet resource, enhancing movement realism while isolating changes for maintainability.
+Later, in uprm-inso4117-2024-2025-s2/semester-project-briscas, developed a formal Alloy model representing Briscas trick mechanics, including cards, suits, ranks, and winner logic, with a runnable command for scenario validation.
+Demonstrated proficiency in GDScript, Alloy, and domain-specific language modeling, focusing on robust, maintainable solutions and disciplined version control throughout both projects.

 May 2025 (2025-05): Delivered a formal Alloy model for Briscas tricks to strengthen game logic in uprm-inso4117-2024-2025-s2/semester-project-briscas.
 The feature introduces a comprehensive representation of a trick (cards, suits, ranks, players, trick state including trump, hands, played cards, winner) and a run command to demonstrate example tricks.
 This commit (67c3d17e54d6b68c17e4c0b351840e516dedd564) marks the milestone.
 No major bugs fixed this month.
 Overall impact: establishes a precise, testable specification for Briscas gameplay, enabling rigorous validation, simulations, and future tooling.
 Skills demonstrated: Alloy modeling, formal specification, scenario execution, and disciplined version control.